karthikkrishna611/October11-2017/README.md

 # October11-2017
-To demonstrate on how to use git and github
+To demonstrate on how to use git and github or Bit Bucket

 to download the repository for the first time use command